Judge nixes Trump’s bid to move hush-money criminal case, keeping it in New York state court

 Separately, Trump is charged in federal court in Florida with illegally hoarding classified documents at his Mar-a-Lago estate and impeding investigators.
 Prosecutors want that case to go to trial in December.

-In his ruling, Hellerstein said evidence strongly supported the prosecution’s contention that the money paid to Cohen was reimbursement for a hush-money payment.
+In his ruling, the judge said evidence strongly supported the prosecution’s contention that the money paid to Cohen was reimbursement for a hush-money payment.

 Trump, a Republican, pleaded not guilty April 4 in state court to 34 felony counts of falsifying business records to hide reimbursements made to Cohen for his role in paying $130,000 to the porn actor Stormy Daniels, who claims she had an extramarital sexual encounter with Trump years earlier.